osism/release/notes/3.0.0/NOTES.md

 ## Deprecations

-* Cockpit is deprecated in favor of Boundary by HashiCorp
+* Cockpit is deprecated in favor of Boundary by HashiCorp or Teleport
 * Playbook ``generic-configuration.yml`` (``osism-generic configuration``) was
   deprecated
 * ceph-ansible is deprecated in preparation for cephadm
 * All osism- scripts on the manager are deprecated and will be replaced by the new OSISM CLI.
 The scripts will be removed in the next release.
-* The following services are currently not used and are deprecated and scheduled for removal as of now: Rundeck, Falco, Jenkins, Rundeck, Lynis, Trivy
+* The following services are currently not used and are deprecated and scheduled for removal as of now: Falco, Jenkins, Rundeck, Lynis, Trivy
 * Following the Kolla upstream, the haproxy group is deprecated as of now and will be removed in the future.
 The loadbalancer group is to be used for this purpose in the future.